Wednesday, March 6, 2024

 The Camelot Project

-A database for all kinds of information regarding Arthurian canon.
-Includes archived interviews, artwork, and English translations of some texts.
+A database for all things Arthuriana.
+Includes archived interviews, artwork, and English translations of many texts.

 An Index of Themes and Motifs in Twelfth-Century French Arthurian Poetry (1992) by E. H. Ruck.